Myles Gaskin Player Prop Bets for NFL Week 13 | Miami vs. New York 12/5/2021

 Matchup vs. New York

-- In his single career matchup against the Giants, Gaskin put up 43 rushing yards, 11.5 fewer yards than his over/under in Sunday's game.
+- Gaskin's 43 rushing yards in his single career matchup against the Giants are 11.5 fewer yards than his over/under in Sunday's game.

-- Gaskin did not have a touchdown run in that contest against the Giants.
+- Gaskin did not have a touchdown run in that outing against the Giants.

-- The Giants give up 127.7 yards per game on the ground, the NFL's 26th-ranked rush defense.
+- The Giants allow 127.7 yards per game on the ground, the NFL's 26th-ranked rush defense.

-- This season the Giants are ranked seventh in the NFL in rushing touchdowns conceded (nine).
+- This season the Giants are ranked seventh in the league in rushing touchdowns allowed (nine).

 Recent Performances

-- In last week's outing against the Panthers, Gaskin carried the ball 16 times for 49 yards and scored two touchdowns.
+- Last week against the Panthers, Gaskin picked up 49 yards on 16 carries while scoring two touchdowns.

-- Gaskin has put up 169 rushing yards on 53 carries (56.3 yards per game) with two touchdowns in his last three games.
+- In his last three games, Gaskin has 169 rushing yards (56.3 per game) on 53 carries with two touchdowns.

-- He also has 24 receiving yards (8.0 per game) on six catches, with one TD.
+- He's also averaged 8.0 receiving yards per game, grabbing six passes for 24 yards and one touchdown.

 Gaskin's Miami Teammates